 Camp stoves are welcome outside of the cabins and rooms, and at campsites.

 Our washrooms have individual showers with an attached private changing stall.

 All medications are safely stored with our camp nurse.
 Your child will visit the nurse at scheduled times or as needed to take their medications.

 We find that talking to parents will actually make a homesick camper MORE homesick, rather than making them feel better, so calls home are strongly discouraged.
 In case of an emergency, you are welcome to contact the camp office and we will connect you with your camper as needed.
 If you are staying at Mishewah during your child’s week of camp. we ask you to check with the camp staff before coming over to the Kids Camp area to visit your child.
 Getting mail at camp is always fun!
 Since we don’t always know how long the post will take to arrive, we suggest writing letters ahead of time and bringing them when you register your child for camp.

-These devices have a way of getting lost or broken at camp, and sometimes even stolen.
-Young people spend a lot of time on electronic devices, and with the easy access to wireless technology, we are finding it increasingly more difficult to find a balance in allowing some electronics and not others.
-Camp is one of the few places throughout the year where kids and youth can truly “unplug” and we have made a decision to honour and recognize Camp Mishewah as a “screen free” space during Scamps & Champs and Jr. Teen.
-The same is expected of our counsellors and the majority of our staff as well.
+These devices have a way of getting lost, broken or sometimes even stolen at camp.
+Young people spend a lot of time on electronic devices and with the easy access to wireless technology, we are finding it increasingly more difficult to find a balance in allowing some electronics and not others.
+Camp is one of the few places throughout the year where kids and youth can truly “unplug” and we have made a decision to honour and recognize Camp Mishewah as a “screen free” space.
+The same is expected of our counsellors.